 Beyond those rules of thumb, your choice of guest should depend on the project type.
 “Editable” content rewards subject matter experts since you can highlight the most interesting comments.
 On the flip side, Q&A pieces or live interviews reward charisma.
 If you are considering people you haven’t met, check if they appear in any social media or YouTube videos to get a sense of their communication style.

-Sometimes things work in reverse, where you have an expert that has agreed to give an interview, though you don’t have a clearly defined topic.
+What about cases where the expert is decided for you?
 You will need to think hard about how to make compelling content.
 Do they have a story to share?
 Can you connect their science to a broader trend or theme?
-Just asking questions about research can lead to dead ends that are uninteresting for anyone outside other experts.
+Just asking questions about research can lead to dead ends that are uninteresting for anyone other that subject matter experts.

 Preparing Questions for Your Interview with a Scientist